Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Computer Science Curriculum](#computer-science-curriculum)

-In the five weeks after you finish your internship, if you haven't yet found a paying job, you’ll return to the curriculum and work through our Computer Science and Job Search course to explore more advanced concepts that will help set you apart as a candidate, while continuing your job search with the support of your advisor.
+In the five weeks after you finish your internship, if you haven't yet found a paying job, you'll return to the curriculum and work through our Computer Science and Job Search course to explore more advanced concepts that will help set you apart as a candidate, while continuing your job search with the support of your advisor.

 ## [Job Hunting Support](#job-hunting-support)